alberand/Blog/content/hc-05_connect_to_linux.md

 [bluetooth]#
 ```

-Power up Bluetooth module and turn on the scan:
+Make power reset of the board build before and turn on scanning on your PC:

 ```shell
 [bluetooth]# power on